 Airline pilots transport passengers for commercial airlines.
-Read on to learn about the flight training you can receive from universities, flight schools or the military.
-Schools offering Aviation Management degrees can also be found in these popular choices.
+Read on to learn about the education needed to be a pilot, including the flight training you can receive from universities, flight schools or the military.

 You need a license from the Federal Aviation Administration (FAA) in order to fly.
-As a commercial airline pilot, you'll specifically need the airline transport pilot license.
+As a commercial airline pilot, you'll specifically need the Airline Transport Pilot (ATP) certificate.
 To obtain licensure, you have to meet the strict regulations set forth by the FAA, including being at least 23 years old, having 1,500 logged flight hours or more, having night and instrument flying experience, passing the written examination and passing the flight examination.

 Topics covered on the licensing exam include meteorology, crew communication, aerodynamics, air navigation principles, wind shear awareness and aircraft loading.
 On the flight test, you'll be tested on emergency procedures, instrument procedures, preflight preparation, in-flight maneuvers, departure, takeoff and post-flight procedures.